Scheme for sub-shot-noise transmission measurement using a time multiplexed single-photon source: Effect of fluctuations in the input light source

 The estimator MSE for a transmission $t = 0.8$ as a function of the size of the fluctuations (i.e. $a$ in \%) for both types of detectors is shown in Fig. \ref{fig:fluctuation}, for two representative amounts of correction stages $m$ for the BinMux-SP.

-Since the reference beam in this direct type of measurements is computed without fluctuations (or considering a significant amount of integration time that ensures compensation), the larger the fluctuations, the greater is the observed MSE; this is primarily because of the bias introduced in the measurement.
-While for the coherent source in the number-resolving case the MSE at maximum fluctuation is 3.4 times its original value, for $m = 5$ BinMux-SP it is 2.1.
+Since the reference beam in this direct type of measurements is computed without fluctuations (or considering a significant amount of integration time that ensures compensation), the larger the fluctuations, the greater is the MSE observed; this is primarily caused by the bias introduced in the measurement.
+For the coherent source in the number-resolving case the MSE at maximum fluctuation is 3.4 times its original value, while for $m = 5$ BinMux-SP it is 2.1.
 This effect is slightly reduced when using threshold detectors due to the variance reduction introduced (referred to in section \ref{subsec:theshold}).